jan-polivka/alas-for-the-javascript/README.md

             Link to New character creation

     Version 0.5
-        1. Improve the create a new character
+        1. Improve the create a new character               DONE
-            Have 10 links, maybe do a table
+            Have X links, maybe do a table
                 Can I have it as an argument in the webpage?
-                Try to have one page with a NEXT button that hides and shows previous content NEXT adjusts a global variable to keep track of pages
+                Try to have one page with a NEXT button that hides and shows previous content There needs to be a thing that cancels it This could be done by saving the file if and only if there has been a sufficient number of NEXTs One character, one file to avoid saving weirdness
+        2. Propagate file changes everywhere                DONE?
+Not sure what I meant by this
+        3. Redirection when finished making a character     DONE
+        5. Add checks on stats                              DONE

+    Version 0.6
+        1. Put everything in a table
+        2. Finish everything on a character
-                i.
-Name and Appearance
+            1. Name and Appearance
                     Appearance would be radio buttons
-                ii.
-Stats
+            2. Stats
-                    Explain that they have to allocate +2,0,0,-1 There needs to be an thing that stops them if they misallocate it iii.
-Bonds
+            3. Bonds
                 Simple fields as an entry
-                iv.
-Special move info
+            4. Special move info
-                v.
-Equipment info
+            5. Equipment info
-            There needs to be a thing that cancels this creation progress This could be done by saving the file if and only if there has been a sufficient number of NEXTs One character, one file to avoid saving weirdness
-        2. Propagate file changes everywhere
-        3. Put the character in a table

     Version 1.0
+        1. Finish all the characters
+        2. Add a link to basic moves
+            This might be as an option on a character sheet and it would be hide and display

+    Version 1.5
         1. Create tales???

     Version X
-        1. Add basic move sheet
-        2. Add town sheet
+        1. Add town sheet